North of Flagstaff Medical Center and in Sedona

 Detoxification is the process of removing toxic substances from the body.
 The human body has systems in place to naturally detoxify toxins we are exposed to on a regular basis.
 Certain organs facilitate taking toxins from the bloodstream and excreting them in feces, urine, sweat and blood if female and still menstruating.
 However, when our body is exposed to too many toxins, it gets overwhelmed and doesn’t operate as efficiently at detoxing.
 Essentially it is your cells pushing out toxins which can lead to flu like symptoms and make us feel worse.
 This is why drainage is so important before, during and after any kind of a detoxification of the body.

 Yes, even our brain has its own lymphatic system which helps detox the tissue and fluid surrounding the precious brain tissue.
 This system was only discovered recently in 2015.
 This critical system can't drain unless the rest of the lymphatic system is draining as well.
-So the more you clean your lymphatic system throughout your body the better your brain/head will drain these critiacl toxins often associated with degenerative issues such as dementia or Alzheimers as well as general cognitive issues, brain fog or hormone issues.
-Side note, this system is most active while we sleep it is yet another reason why getting consistent healthy sleep is so critical to our health
+So the more you clean your lymphatic system throughout your body the better your brain/head will drain these critical toxins often associated with degenerati issues such as dementia or Alzheimers as well as general cognitive issues, brain fog or hormone issues.
+Side note, this system is most active while we sleep so it is yet another reason why getting consistent healthy sleep is so critical to our health.

 Movement/Rebounding